Papers at SSRN: http://ssrn.com/author=35100

 Financial Repression in the European Sovereign Debt Crisis, working paper, with Victoria Ivashina

 European corporate loan markets have been exceptionally depressed during the European financial crisis, as evidenced by an unusually high share of bond issues in new credit (holding issuer identity fixed).
 We show that the depth of the contraction in the loan supply is correlated with holdings of sovereign debt on bank balance sheets.
 In particular, home country sovereign debt appears to use up bank financial resources: financial repression appears likely to share the blame.

-Good times, bad credit, working paper, with Marieke Bos and Kasper Roszbach *NEW*
+Bad times, good credit, working paper, with Marieke Bos and Kasper Roszbach *Updated*

-Is asymmetric information a driver of cycliclaity on loan markets?
-We compare a Swedish bank's ability to predict defaults of its borowers.
-It turns out that the bank has more precise information in recessions.
-We conclude taht infromation frictions in the corporate loan market likely do not contribute to cyclicality.
+Is asymmetric information a driver of cycliclaity in loan markets?
+We compare a Swedish bank's ability to predict defaults of its borrowers through the cycle.
+We find that the bank has more precise information in recessions.
+We conclude that infromation frictions in the corporate loan market likely do not contribute to cyclicality.

 Wealth and Executive Compensation, Journal of Finance, 2006.

 Local Dividend Clienteles, Journal of Finance, 2011, with Zorkan Ivkovic and Scott Weisbenner.

 Estimating the Effects of Large Shareholders Using a Geographic Instrument, Journal of Financial and Quantitative Analysis, 2011, with Henrik Cronqvist and Rudiger Fahlenbrach.